-The Blue Generation Program will be repeated in four cycles, each lasting from January to October, and followed by an evaluation and improvement process.
-In the first year the Blue Career Job Platform will be developed and then constantly updated by the expert partners and their industry networks.
-It is envisaged to reach up to 39,000 young people with the promotional activities and convert at least 2,000 to employment or training in the Blue Economy.
-The Blue Generation project is running from late 2018 and up to August 2022.
+The Blue Generation Program will be repeated in four cycles throughout the years 2018 to 2022, each lasting from January to October, followed by an evaluation and improvement process.
+In the first year the Blue Career Job Platform will be developed, offering free of charge information on blue job positions as well as training opportunites across EU countries.
+Through the BGP, it is envisaged to reach up to 39,000 young people through promotional activities and convert at least 2,000 to employment or training in the Blue Economy.

 The Blue Generation Project is funded by Iceland, Liechtenstein and Norway through the EEA and Norway Grants Fund for Youth Employment.
 The project is coordinated by Militos Consulting SA in Greece and Sea Teach in Spain, and is implemented by an international consortium in Bulgaria, Greece, Poland, Portugal, and Spain with support from Blue Economy Experts from Belgium, Germany, Iceland and Norway.